-- The first stage alarm contact shall operate when the gas has dropped below "normal operating pressure". - A second stage alarm shall operate when the gas reaches the limit for safe operation of the equipment.
-Two contacts shall operate at this gas level - An alarm shall operate when the pressure increases to the overpressure limit.
+- The first stage alarm contact shall operate when the gas has dropped below "normal operating pressure". - A second stage contact shall operate when the gas reaches the limit for safe operation of the equipment.

+• A third contact shall operate when the pressure increases to the overpressure limit.